saqlainqurashi/AI-Powered-Smart-Parking-System/README.md

+Check Out the backend working.avi video to see what's happening in backend of this model

 This project implements a Smart Parking System using AI and computer vision techniques.
 The system uses cameras (or image input) to:

 🎯 Detect parking alignment – Identify whether a vehicle is parked correctly or incorrectly.